stevelorenz/build-vnf/README.md

   - Pros:

+      - XDP provides bare metal packet processing at the lowest point in the software stack.

+      - New functions can be implemented dynamically with the integrated fast path without kernel modification.

+      - It does not replace the kernel TCP/IP stack and can utilize all features provided by the Kernel networking stack.

   - Cons:

     - Current XDP implementation (Kernel 4.8) can only forward packets back out the same NIC they arrived on.
+        (Update) The XDP__REDIRECT operation works on Kernel 4.17.

+    - Implementation pitfalls and limitations: Check the BPF documentation provided by the Cilium.

     - For OpenStack Pike, the maximum number of queues in the VM interface has to be set to the same value as the number of vCPUs in the guest (use virtio-net driver).
 Since XDP requires an addtional TX queue per core which is not